 Most patients in Phoenix describe shockwave therapy as tolerable, though the exact sensation depends on the area being treated and how irritated the tissue is.
 You may feel pressure, tapping, or mild discomfort during the session, but treatment is generally brief and adjusted to your comfort level.

-Shockwave therapy sessions in our Phoenix office are typically short and efficient.
+Shockwave therapy sessions in our Ahwatukee office are typically short and efficient.
 Many treatments take about 10 to 15 minutes, although the exact timing depends on the condition, the treatment area, and your care plan.

 How many shockwave therapy sessions will I need?